Unidata/tds/docs/src/public/userguide/pages/thredds/WmsRef.md

 ## Change to CRS List in WMS GetCapabilities Documents

 The number of CRS listed in the WMS GetCapabilities documents has been reduced between TDS 4.1 and 4.2.

-More information is available at this FAQ entry.
+{%include note.html content="
+For more information, view the FAQ entry [What happened to the long list of CRSs in my WMS GetCapabilities documents?](tds_faq.html#what-happened-to-the-long-list-of-crss-in-my-wms-getcapabilities-documents).
+" %}

 ## Add a JVM Option to Avoid an X Server Bug